PEDIATRIC HIV TREATMENT

 Negotiate Lower Prices

 To address the massive disparity between the number of adults and children on treatment, CHAI began by working to bring down the price of pediatric AIDS drugs.
-By pooling volumes across 34 countries and through our partner UNITAID’s support, we were able to bring down drug prices by 90 percent, from almost $600 per patient per year to just $60 by 2006.
-Since then, CHAI has worked with drug manufacturers to reduce the price of new pediatric regimens from $745 in 2006 to $103 in 2010, an 87 percent reduction.
-The dramatic drop in costs has led to a robust annual increase in the number of children on treatment.
+By pooling volumes across 34 countries and through our partner UNITAID’s support, CHAI has worked with drug manufacturers to reduce the price of new pediatric regimens by over 80 percent.
+The dramatic drop in costs has led to a robust annual increase in the number of children on treatment, but additional work is needed to achieve parity with adult treatment coverage.

 Infant Testing and Child-Centered Medicines